coryroop/hashicorp-eductation-engineer/terraform-getting-started.md

 Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).
 In this guide you'll learn to install Terraform and use it to deploy a Docker container.

 ## Prerequisites

 - [Docker installed and running](https://docs.docker.com/desktop/install/linux-install/)

 ## Install Terraform

-To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads) and download the installer for your platform.
+To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads) and download the installer for your platform or follow the Package Manager installation instructions.

-With Terraform installed, you're ready to create some infrastructure.
+Once Terraform is installed, you're ready to create some infrastructure.

 ## Create a Directory